South India - Temples & Textiles Tour

 B

-Day 12 - Kanchipuram (19 Feb)
+Day 12 - Pondicherry (9 Feb)

-Day 13 - Chennai (20 Feb)
+Day 13 - Chennai (10 Feb)

-Then lunch before we head to Chennai.
+After lunch we will make our way to Chennai.

 Let’s share a Farewell Dinner to celebrate our journey and time together.